Linux malware: Viruses and trojan horses

 The viruses listed below pose a potential, although minimal, threat to Linux systems.
 If an infected binary containing one of the viruses were run, the system would be temporarily infected, as the Linux kernel is memory resident and read-only.
 Any infection level would depend on which user with what privileges ran the binary.
 A binary run under the root account would be able to infect the entire system.
 Privilege escalation vulnerabilities may permit malware running under a limited account to infect the entire system.

-It is worth noting that this is true for any malicious program that is run without special steps taken to limit its privileges.
+This is true for any malicious program that is run without special steps taken to limit its privileges.
 It is trivial to add a code snippet to any program that a user may download and let this additional code download a modified login server, an open mail relay, or similar program, and make this additional component run any time the user logs in.
 No special malware writing skills are needed for this.
 Special skill may be needed for tricking the user to run the (trojan) program in the first place.

 The use of software repositories significantly reduces any threat of installation of malware, as the software repositories are checked by maintainers, who try to ensure that their repository is malware-free.
 Subsequently, to ensure safe distribution of the software, checksums are made available.
 These make it possible to reveal modified versions that may have been introduced by e.g. hijacking of communications using a man-in-the-middle attack or via a redirection attack such as ARP or DNS poisoning.
 Careful use of these digital signatures provides an additional line of defense, which limits the scope of attacks to include only the original authors, package and release maintainers and possibly others with suitable administrative access, depending on how the keys and checksums are handled.
 Reproducible builds can ensure that digitally signed source code has been reliably transformed into a binary application.